 - Frontline Defenders provides 24-hour support to human rights defenders facing immediate risks.
 Details about the emergency service and other support, including contact information, can be found here.

-- The Lifeline Embattled CSO Assistance Fund provides emergency financial assistance to civil society organisations under threat or attack and advocacy support responding to broader threats to civil society.
+- The Lifeline Embattled CSO Assistance Fund provides emergency financial assistance to civil society organizations under threat or attack and advocacy support responding to broader threats to civil society.
 Details can be found here.